matteodalgrande/capability-leak-attack/README.md

 ######
+The problem here is that it is not closed the file descriptor of the file and in this way the shell opened has the same privilaged as root.
+The file descriptor is indicated as 3.
+Nomrally I am not able to write to the zzz file but when I enable the 4755(steacky bit) in the .c program, thus I open the shell with the same privilege of the owner of the file, which means root user.

 Il problema qua e' che non e' stato chiuso il file descriptor del file e quindi la shell che apro ha gli stessi privilegi di root.
 Il file descriptor e' indicato con il numero 3 Normalemente non sono abilitato a scrivere nel file zzz ma quando abilito il 4755 chmod nel programma .c allora apro la shell con gli stessi privilegi del proprietario del file cioe' root.